sudharshankapuganti/Auto-AI-Internship-Applier/README.md

 5. Replace the placeholder Google Sheet ID with your own.
 6. Activate the workflow.

+---

+## License

+This project is licensed under the MIT License.

+---

+## Support
-## ⭐ If you found this project useful

-Give it a ⭐ on GitHub!
+If you found this project useful, consider giving it a star on GitHub.